Medicinal Garden

 Target system: Respiratory System, Immune System

 Use: This plant is known to have antibacterial and antiviral properties.
-Used to help with respiratory infections, especially those that are viral infections, and symptoms of the flu and colds.
-Alleviates bronchitis and aids in lung discomfort.
-Known to possess cytotoxic properties as well as aiding against depression and anxiety.
-Has some compounds that suggest protection against genetic mutations.
+Purple coneflower is used to help with respiratory infections, especially those that are viral, cold and flu symptoms, bronchitis, and lung discomforts.
+It may also aid in treating depression and anxiety.
+Purple coneflower is known to possess cytotoxic properties, with some compounds that suggest protection against genetic mutations.

 Preparation: Medicinal Parts- roots.
-The root can be dried and the grinded to a powder.
+The root can be dried and ground into a powder.

 Creeping Thyme